Cryptocurrency – Is it worth including in your portfolio?

 While the RBI is clearly not comfortable with the idea of cryptocurrency as a medium of exchange, the government's stance on this issue is not clear.
 The government has proposed to present a Bill to regulate cryptocurrencies called The Cryptocurrency and Regulation of Official digital currency Bill, 2021.
 The Bill has provisions to make any dealings in cryptocurrency illegal.
 But there is no clarity yet on when this Bill will be introduced in Parliament.
 Banks are staying away from crypto transactions since the RBI hasn't clarified its position officially

 In the past, unregulated investments and financial institutions have resulted in major crises.
 One example is the unregulated Chit funds market which used to thrive in India.
 In the absence of regulations, there have been many cases of fly-by-night operators, resulting in massive losses to customers.
-There have been other examples such as microfinance and gold loans where lack of regulation has led to crisis situations.
+There have been other examples such as microfinance and gold where lack of regulation has led to crisis situations.

 Since income from whatever source derived is included in the Income Tax Act, 1961, and supply of any service, if not specifically exempted, is taxable under Goods and Services Tax (GST), the gains from cryptocurrency (crypto) trading and services by crypto exchanges are liable to be taxable.